Please ensure Javascript is enabled for purposes of website accessibility

 Harm Reduction

-Welcome to Turning Point Center of Bennington's Harm Reduction page, where we prioritize compassionate support and practical strategies for individuals navigating substance use challenges.
+We prioritize compassionate support and practical strategies for individuals navigating substance use challenges.

 Harm Reduction Bag